swcarpentry/website/_posts/2016/05/brisbane-swc.md

 A week later, the first ever Software Carpentry bootcamp was run at Griffith University.
 Our next scheduled workshop is the [R bootcamp](https://github.com/Bio-SWC-BNE/2016-07-11-bne-R) on 11-12 July, a tie-in for the [UQ Winter School in Mathematical and Computational Biology](http://bioinformatics.org.au/ws16/).

+[Areej Al-Sheikh](https://twitter.com/areejalsheikh) taught Software Carpentry in Bali last year, and [Mitch Stanton-Cook](https://twitter.com/mscook) taught Software Carpentry in Nanning in China.
+Sam taught five workshops in his first year since certifying as an instructor, flying to Adelaide and other places to spread the word.
+Paula is off to Darwin next to run a Data Carpentry class, since she, Sam and I have all certified as Data Carpentry instructors as well.

 [Tim Dettrick](https://twitter.com/tjdett) has been a great supporter for Brisbane Software Carpentry, letting us use his DIT4C cloud option for workshops.
 This gets around knotty installation problems which really helps when many attendees bring Windows laptops over which they have no admin rights.